 Introduction to ALTER Column in MySQL

-- The MySQL ALTER COLUMN query is a MySQL statement that is responsible to change the structure of a table, either for adding a table column, altering the column, renaming the column, removing the column or renaming the table itself.
+The MySQL ALTER COLUMN query is a MySQL statement responsible for changing a table’s structure, either for adding a table column, altering the column, renaming the column, removing the column, or renaming the table itself.

-- Basically, MySQL ALTER COLUMN command allows the admin to modify an existing table with the addition of one or multiple columns to it.
+MySQL ALTER COLUMN command allows the admin to modify an existing table by adding one or multiple columns.
 Also, the ALTER COLUMN can be used for dropping the column present in the table.
-This is useful for providing a new name to the current table column by using a renaming query.
+This is useful for providing a new name to the current table column using a renaming query.

-- For changing the name of a table available in the database we need to perform the query in MySQL server having ALTER TABLE statement.
+For changing the name of a table available in the database, we need to perform the query in the MySQL server having ALTER TABLE statement.

 How to ALTER a Column in MySQL?